webplatform/docs/css/exclusions/ms-wrap-margin/index.md

 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 |Checked_Out=No
 |Editorial notes=This is an experimental vendor prefixed version of an renamed property.
 See [[css/properties/shape-margin|shape-margin]] for complete information.
+No editing form.
+|State=Not Ready
 }}
 {{Standardization_Status}}
 {{API_Name}}